Kristen Juras: Career

 Juras entered private practice in Georgia and Oklahoma City before returning to Montana in 1988.
 She works as an adjunct law professor at the University of Montana's Alexander Blewett III School of Law.
-Juras ran for the Montana Supreme Court seat vacated by Patricia O'Brien Cotter in 2016.
-She advanced to the general election, losing to Dirk Sandefur.
+Juras sought election to the Montana Supreme Court seat vacated by Patricia O'Brien Cotter in 2016.
+She advanced to the general election, though lost to Dirk Sandefur.

 In March 2020, then-Congressman Greg Gianforte, selected Juras as his running mate in the 2020 Montana gubernatorial election.
-They won their party's nomination in the Republican primary, and faced incumbent Lieutenant Governor Mike Cooney and Montana Representative Casey Schreiner in the November general election.
+They won the nomination in the Republican primary, and faced incumbent Lieutenant Governor Mike Cooney and Montana Representative Casey Schreiner in the November general election.
 Gianforte and Juras won the election, and were sworn into office on January 4, 2021.

 In June 2022, Juras served as acting governor while Gianforte was out of the country, and declared a state of emergency regarding flooding near Red Lodge, Montana.
 Gianforte and Juras were reelected to a second term in 2024.